The 3 Words Your Customers Love Most

 Don't hurt the longstanding prices and perceived value of your own products by attaching "free" to everything in sight, but do be aware of instances like the one Amazon ran into: Charges you deem to be insignificant can often hold back sales since they take away the opportunity to promote something that is "free" for customers.

-We’ve seen the power that free mints can have on customer’s willingness to tip, and you can be sure that the fact that they were free was an essential aspect of their usefulness: few people would have been willing to pay for them, and the personalized power they hold would have been a moot point.
+We've seen the power that free on customer's willingness to tip, and you can be sure that the fact that they were free was an essential aspect of their usefulness: few people would have been willing to pay for them, and the personalized power they hold would have been a moot point.